isa-ulisboa/Introduction-to-GEE-and-RS/README.md

 </details>

-### Export data to Google Drive
+### Export an to Google Drive as a geotiff file
 <details>
   <summary> ... </summary>

 </details>

-### Advanced: display point locations as layers with name and color
+### Advanced topic: display point locations from feature collection as layers with name and color
 <details>
   <summary> Explore Feature Collection, lists, and getInfo() </summary>

 Let's create a layer per location from the Feature Collection `solar_farms`, and use the properties `name` and `color` for each layer, to make it easier to associate each chart to the corressponding location.

 ```
-// Map over the feature collection to extract geometry, name and color properties
+// Map over the feature collection to extract geometry, name and color properties as lists
 var featureList = solar_farms.toList(solar_farms.size());
 var geometries = featureList.map(function(feature) {
   return ee.Feature(feature).geometry();